jesseharold/week-3-game/README.md

      - add fun google fonts

+     - restyled gameoverbox, paused game

 TODO:

     background music

     show an image of the clue if the user guesses their word correctly